NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 You will create a linear model called `reg_model` by plugging in the training set into the `lm()` function.

 This model is simply a line.
-Regression modelling is used to find equations(lines) that fit data.
+Regression modeling is used to find equations(lines) that fit data.

 The equation is of the form: